Terms & Conditions

 At the outset of instructions, we are willing to discuss with you an alternative basis for charging fees.
 However, a written agreement will need to be obtained before this would apply.

 Where practicable, we will provide you in advance with an estimate of fees, expenses and disbursements that will be involved with the carrying out of your legal work.
 As there are typically variable factors and outside parties involved, this will be a non binding estimate.
 Where appropriate, as work progresses, we will provide you with an updated estimate.

 We will sometimes ask for an initial payment “up front” to cover our costs.
 We will require that payment to be made before we take further steps on your behalf.

 You authorise us to deduct any outstanding fees, expenses and disbursements out of funds held in our trust account on your behalf.

 We are often required to make payments on your behalf during the course of your work.
 You may be given an estimate of these expected disbursements when your file is opened and may be asked, before we spend money on your behalf, to let us have sufficient funds to meet these disbursements.

 Our usual practice is to render monthly accounts.
 Invoices are to be paid within 14 days of issuance.
 If we are holding funds for you in trust, you authorise us to deduct the amount invoiced from these funds.

 Bay Online Services Limited is an entity associated to the partners of Holland Beckett Law and undertakes the registration of property titles with Land Information New Zealand.
 This service is billed separately and included as a disbursement on property transactions.

-Payment can be made by cash, direct credit, cheque, EFTPOS or MasterCard/Visa.
+Payment can be made via online banking, EFTPOS or MasterCard/Visa.

 If your invoice includes payments to third parties and you elect to pay the invoice by credit card, then we reserve the right to on charge the credit card commission cost to you.